Skip to Content Skip to Navigation

 What’s On:

-Today is a perfect day to explore the lagoon on a motorised canoe tour, a sea scooter snorkel or dive, or spend a few hours on the water with a local skipper.
+Check the schedule for the motorised canoe tour, or spend a few hours on the water with a local skipper.

 The exterior of the colourful Big Barge Art Gallery on a sunny day, surrounded by coconut palms.